mailmahee/hastur-go/README.md

 A Go client for Hastur.
+This is an API for publishing (json) Hastur messages via local UDP.
+See the top- and method-level documentation for usage instructions.

 ## Development